Understanding Choosing Your Trustees

 Most trust documents state that when someone steps in and becomes trustee for you, he/she must keep the beneficiaries and other successor trustees informed of all actions.
 That puts a lot of checks on the trustee’s decisions.

 Also, a trust is a binding legal contract and trustees are fiduciaries.
 As such, they have a legal duty to follow your trust instructions and to act in a prudent manner at all times for the benefit of the trust beneficiaries.
-If an acting trustee were to abuse his/her fiduciary duties (see the back of this brochure), he/she could be held legally liable.
+If an acting trustee were to abuse his/her fiduciary duties (see below), he/she could be held legally liable.

 A corporate trustee is a bank trust department or a trust company that specializes in managing trusts.
 They can manage your trust for you now, and/or after you die or become incapacitated, according to your instructions.
 They can buy, sell and invest assets, handle required paperwork and tax reporting, maintain accurate records, and distribute income and assets as your trust directs.